Business Manager Tony Sapienza

 The Local is served by five paid staff.

 A Business Manager is elected by the membership.
-The Business Manager, an Assistant Business Manager and a Business Representative head negotiation committees at all represented companies, handle higher level grievances, advise and assist stewards, and oversee the daily functioning of the Local.
+The Business Manager, an Assistant Business Manager and two Business Representatives head negotiation committees at all represented companies, handle higher level grievances, advise and assist stewards, and oversee the daily functioning of the Local.

-An Organizer also serves as a Business Representative and works full-time overseeing communications within the Local and outside, editing the newsletter, updating the website, assisting members with union projects, encouraging member involvement with issues the union is pursuing, and working with people who want to join the union.
+One of the Business Representatives also oversees communications within the Local and outside, editing the newsletter, updating the website and social media, assisting members with union projects, encouraging member involvement with issues the union is pursuing, and working with people who want to join the union.

-A full-time office manager and a part-time secretary serve as clerical support to the staff and executive board.
+A full-time office manager provides clerical support to the staff and executive board.

 Approximately 150 Stewards handle daily issues in the workplace.
 Stewards help members understand the contract, help members with grievances when the contract is violated, share information, and keep union officials and staff informed about issues and conditions in the workplace.